core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 When the Multi-ETag Option is used in group requests transported over UDP as in this specification, the 'tp_info' array includes the following elements, encoded as defined in {{Section 2.2.1.1 of I-D.ietf-core-observe-multicast-notifications}}.

-* 'tp_id': the CBOR integer with value 1 ("UDP"), from the "Value" column of the "Transport Protocol Identifiers" Registry defined in {{Section 14.4 of I-D.ietf-core-observe-multicast-notifications}}
+* 'tp_id': the CBOR integer with value 1 ("UDP"), from the "Value" column of the "CoAP Transport Information Registry" Registry defined in {{Section 14.4 of I-D.ietf-core-observe-multicast-notifications}}

 * 'srv_host': a CBOR byte string, with value the unicast IP address of the server.
 This element is tagged and identified by the CBOR tag 260 "Network Address (IPv4 or IPv6 or MAC Address)".